-A currently enrolled student who wishes to take course work at another college or university and apply that work toward the requirements for a Huntingdon College degree must secure approval of his/her program advisor, the Coordinator of the Teacher Certification Program (if applicable), and the Registrar.
-The program advisor will determine suitability of the course, and the Registrar must certify the student's academic standing and course equivalency.
+A currently enrolled student who wishes to take course work at another college or university and apply that work toward the requirements for a Huntingdon College degree must secure approval of his/her program advisor, the Teacher Certification Officer (if the student is seeking teacher certification), and the Registrar.
+The Registrar will determine suitability of the course, and certify the student's academic standing and course equivalency.
 Credit may not be granted at Huntingdon for any course not specifically approved in advance.